San Antonio Eye Center Clinical Research Department

 Glaucoma is a progressive optic neuropathy that causes characteristic loss of visual fields and can eventually lead to blindness.
 A major risk factor for glaucomatous visual field loss is elevated intraocular pressure, or ocular hypertension.

-We're currently conducting a research study that tests the effectiveness of an investigational eye drop that helps to reduce ocular pressure in people of Japanese descent.
+We're currently conducting a research study that tests the effectiveness of an investigational eye drop that helps to reduce ocular pressure.

 To qualify for this research study, you must: